Azure/azure-service-operator/README.md

     ```

 4. Install the Azure Service Operator on your cluster using the following helm install command.

-    Note that the [ServicePrincipal](https://docs.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli) you pass to the command below needs to have access to create resources in your subscription.
-If you'd like to use Managed Identity for authorization instead, check out instructions [here](docs/howto/managedidentity.md)

     ```sh
     helm upgrade --install aso https://github.com/Azure/azure-service-operator/raw/master/charts/azure-service-operator-0.1.0.tgz \